SBIK10194U Advanced Biotechnology and Intellectual Property Rights

 The course is theoretical and during the first week different

-biotechnological challenges are presented from companies, start
+biotechnological challenges are presented from companies

-ups, research groups and students at the university.
+and research groups at the university.

 Project groups are formed and projects are initiated with a workshop on idea generation within the biotechnological area of the challenge.
 Groups will be encouraged to contact relevant industrial and academic partners to test their ideas.
 Hereafter the focus is on making a vision for the project.
 Next the focus is on background literature and patents relevant to the project.
 Hereafter the the aim of the project is written based on the relevant written material.
 Next the focus is on creating a timeline for the project and describing the project strategy in details.
 In the following period the project plan and the critical deliverables will be described along with the expected deadlines.
 Assessment of various risks will also be evaluated.
 Hereafter the focus will be on the scientific and commercial potential of the project and the groups have to contact relevant industrial and academic partners to test their project plan.
 The patent landscape is closely evaluated and patent family trees are drawn.
 The period hereafter is devoted to looking at funding and the project groups will end up describing the possibilities of getting their project into real life.
 In course week seven the groups will present the final outcome for a panel of experts.
 Week eight is deadline for the project reports.

 During the initial six course weeks there will be lectures and workshops with guidelines to the group work and in some weeks there will be knowledge sharing between groups either by presentations or other formal activities.

 During the first six weeks intellectual property right issues will be taught in parallel with the project activities.

 The course forms a final synthesizing element of the MSc

 education in the Biotechnology program and it is the final